itt-co/itt/README.md

 - **Automated Installation**: Say goodbye to manual software installations.
 ITT automates the process, saving you time and effort.
 - **System Tweaks**: Customize your Windows environment with ease.
 ITT provides scripts to apply system tweaks for enhanced performance and usability.
 - **Developer-Friendly**: Easy-to-use and clear documentation  to add a new app or tweaks as you like, you can create a new method to download apps.
-Be creative. <a href="#-how-to-contribute">How to Add a New App</a>
+Be creative. <a href="#-how-to-contribute">How to Contribute</a>
 - **Soundtracks**: Enjoy listening to the best music from games and movies while downloading your programs.

 <h2>⚡ Usage</h2>